-Aggregate loan limits for subsidized and unsubsidized loans is \$31,000 for a dependent undergraduate student; \$57,500 for an independent student (subsidized loan portion may not exceed \$23,000 of the aggregate limit amount); and \$138,500 for a graduate or professional student (subsidized portion limited to \$65,500).
+Aggregate loan limits for subsidized and unsubsidized loans are \$31,000 for a dependent undergraduate student; \$57,500 for an independent student (subsidized loan portion may not exceed \$23,000 of the aggregate limit amount); and \$138,500 for a graduate or professional student (subsidized portion limited to \$65,500).
 This \$138,500 limit includes loans for undergraduate study.

-Federal and Direct PLUS (PLUS)
+Direct PLUS (PLUS)

-PLUS loans are limited to parent borrowers of dependent undergraduate students and, on or after July 1, 2006, graduate and professional students.
+PLUS loans are limited to parent borrowers of dependent undergraduate students and graduate and professional students.
 A parent must meet the same citizenship and residency requirements as a student.
 Similarly, a parent who owes a refund on an SFA grant or is in default on an SFA loan is ineligible for a PLUS loan unless satisfactory arrangements have been made to repay the grant or loan.
-A PLUS loan may not exceed the student's estimated cost of attendance minus other financial aid awarded during the period of enrollment for that student (FFEL, 34 CFR sections 682.201 and 682.204; Direct Loan, 34 CFR sections 682.101(c), 685.101(b), 685.200, and 685.203).
+A PLUS loan may not exceed the student's estimated cost of attendance minus other financial aid awarded during the period of enrollment for that student (34 CFR sections 685.101(b), 685.200, and 685.203).

-- 2. Eligibility for Group of Individuals or Area of Service Delivery Not Applicable - 3.
-Eligibility for Subrecipients Not Applicable
+2. Eligibility for Group of Individuals or Area of Service Delivery - Not Applicable

+3. Eligibility for Subrecipients - Not Applicable